cookm353/Drinkr/README.md

 ## Objective

 The website will be a convenient resource for looking up mixed drink recipes.
-Users will be able to look up cocktail recipes by name, ingredient, type of glass, or type of drink.
+Users will be able to look up cocktail recipes by name or ingredient.
 Users will also be able to mark drinks as favorites and leave comments, which would be helpful for annotating recipes.

 ## Audience